Versão em Português

 ACTIVITIES CONDUCTED

-A structure was created for managing and executing the project's activities, including personnel hiring, vehicle acquisition, and the purchase of IT equipment.
+A structure was created for the management and execution of project activities, including staff hiring, acquisition of vehicles, and purchase of computer equipment.

-Three meetings of the Babaçu Fund Management Committee (GCFB) were held, along with a workshop for the strategic planning of the proposed training center and visits to partner organizations already supported by the Amazon Fund to exchange experiences in management tools and accountability for socio-environmental projects.
+Three meetings of the Babaçu Fund Management Committee (GCFB) were held, along with a workshop for strategic planning of the proposed training center, and visits to partner organizations already supported by the Amazon Fund to exchange experiences on management tools and accountability for socio-environmental projects.

-On July 11, 12, and 13, 2023, the IX Inter-State Gathering of Babaçu Nut Breakers was held in Augustinópolis, a municipality located in the state of Tocantins, gathering 358 participants.
-During the event, participatory workshops and a General Assembly were held to elect the General Coordination.
-Five regional meetings were also held, with 699 people participating.
+In 2023, the IX Inter-State Gathering of Babaçu Nut Breakers was held in the city of Augustinópolis (TO), bringing together 358 participants.
+The event included participatory workshops and the General Assembly for the election of the General Coordination.
+Five regional meetings were held with the participation of 699 people.

 A Communication and Transparency Plan was also developed.